-The Sanford Health School of Radiography offers a 24-month program in radiology, affiliating with North Dakota State University (NDSU) for fulfillment of the four-year baccalaureate degree in Radiologic Science.
+The Sanford Health School of Radiography is affiliated with North Dakota State University for fulfillment of the four-year Bachelor of Science degree in Radiologic Science.

 Radiologic technology is the science that deals with the use of x-rays for diagnostic or therapeutic purposes in medicine.
 Radiologic technologists or radiographers are the terms applied to individuals qualified to use x-rays to produce images of the parts of the body for interpretation by a physician known as a radiologist.